- Workday Pricing at a Glance

 Before Renewing an Existing Contract

-Usage audit: Analyse which modules are actively used vs. shelfware.
+Usage audit: Analyze which modules are actively used vs. shelfware.
 Remove SKUs that can reduce scope and cost.

 FSE reconciliation: Compare current workforce against contracted FSE counts.
 Decreased headcount is leverage for a lower renewal baseline.

 Uplift challenge: Challenge the Innovation Index and CPI.
-Target a flat 3% annual cap.
-If Workday refuses, redirect to FSE count reductions, module swaps, or total-discount improvements.
+Target a flat 3 percent annual cap.
+If Workday refuses, redirect to FSE count reductions, module swaps, or total discount improvements.

 Competitive signals: Ensure Workday knows you are evaluating alternatives, even if you intend to renew.